 I also picked up this book as a used copy (that sounds so weird, like you could possibly ever “use up” a book)… anyhow this memoir is freaking excellent and now I don’t think I can read anything else by Amy Tan, not even The Joy Luck Club for which she’s best known, because her real life and her telling of it sets the bar way too high.
 I don’t know how you can top it.
 I treasure this one very much and am not going to pass it off permanently, no never.
 (But I’ll let you borrow it.)

 The Best American Short Stories 2014 edited by Jennifer Egan

 I love short stories and love reading them as collections like these.
 The best!
 The best is subjective, obviously, so it’s always fun to see what editors choose, and why.
 Often they’ll explain their reasoning to you in the foreword or prologue or whatever.
 Writers often dream of “best” so it’s good to know the competition, if you see what I’m saying. 😉

 A Visit from the Goon Squad by Jennifer Egan

 I was interested to read a book by the author who edited the story collection—the best! of 2014!—that I had just finished reading, since I’ve known of her but not read her work, at least not one of her novels.
 Well done.

 Hope Never Dies by Andrew Shaffer

 Ha, such fun, and pretty smart.
 Biden and Obama are lovable here, and it puts off reality for a short time.
-Please note: this note is not an endorsement for the President of the United States, however I do support the book.
-(But I do remain an Obama girl 4ever, 4real.)

 The Keeper of Lost Things by Ruth Hogan